Midtown, New York, United States of America

 Located on 57th St., The Quin is just a stone's throw from Central Park with a buzzy art-filled lobby in homage to artists like Marc Chagall and Georgia O'Keeffe who once resided here.
 The hip Wayfarer restaurant contrasts with soothing, modern rooms.

-Located on the corner of 57th Street and 6th Avenue, the new The Quin hotel used to be the hang-out for musicians, actors and other creative types; a fresh refurbishment pays homage with a rotating gallery in the lobby, provided by a resident artist program.
+Located on the corner of 57th Street and 6th Avenue, the new The Quin hotel used to be the hang-out for musicians, actors and other creative types; a fresh refurbishment pays homage with a rotating gallery in the lobby, provided by a resident artist programme.

 The great location of this hotel allows guests to enjoy Central park just around the corner as well as museums and art galleries and the designer shopping on 5th Avenue.
 The Quin has a collaboration with Bergdorf Goodman and guests have direct dial access to Personal shoppers at the quintessential New York department store.

 The hotel is home to The Wayfarer, a hip two-storey restaurant and bar, open to locals and guests of the hotel.
-The Wayfarer serves seafood and creative cocktails, as well as gourmet bistro favorites and a classic New York Sunday brunch.
+The Wayfarer serves seafood and creative cocktails, as well as gourmet bistro favourites and a classic New York Sunday brunch.

 There are 208 guest rooms including 28 suites.
 There are quite a lot of different room categories as well as views either over the city, courtyard or Central Park.
 The ones facing inwards are quieter.